sthagen/jeremylong-DependencyCheck/src/site/markdown/analyzers/central-analyzer.md

 and the Group is collected as Vendor evidence, the Artifact is collected as Product evidence, and the Version is collected as Version evidence.

+By default, this analyzer is disabled in the Maven Plugin and Gradle Task.
+However, if your Gradle build relies on scanning non-Gradle artifacts or archives from other ecosystems that contain jars, consider re-enabling the Central Analyzer using `analyzers.centralEnabled=true`, or use the Nexus/Artifactory analyzers as an alternative to improve identification of JARs utilized outside the normal gradle Java plugin.

 [1]: http://search.maven.org/            "Maven Central"